Love Is a Splendid Illusion

 Love is a Splendid Illusion, also known as Bed and Don't Tell, is a 1970 British sex comedy film directed by Tom Clegg and starring Simon Brent and Andrée Flamand.
 A businessman's cheating ways come to a head in Italy when the secret lover of his equally cheating wife turns out to be a potential business partner.

+The project was originally offered to director Norman J. Warren, as the third of three sex films for London-based producer Bachoo Sen (the others being Her Private Hell and Loving Feeling), but Warren received little of the box office revenue and was concerned he might be typecast as a porn director.

 Plot

 Designer Christian Dubarry travels to Italy to meet Bernard Collins, with whom he wants to do business.
 Christian takes his wife Amanda with him, unaware that Collins has been having an affair with her in London.
 Dubarry soon becomes interested in another woman, Michele Howard, staying at the same hotel.
 He is also attracted to high-class German call girl Sophie.
 When he discovers Amanda's affair with Collins, Dubarry breaks up with her, but finally they are reconciled.